corda/corda/docs/source/running-doorman.rst

 :revocation: Revocation service specific configuration

         :localSigning: Configuration for local CRL signing using the file key store.
-If not defined t
+If not defined then an external signing process is assumed.

             :crlUpdateInterval: Validity time of the issued certificate revocation lists (in milliseconds).